 MA in English

-Note to prospective online students: The online MA program is essentially the same as the onsite program, just with a different mode of delivery (electronic vs. face-to-face).
-The requirements for the MA online are the same as for the onsite program and can be found in the Graduate Student Handbook as noted below.
+Note to Prospective Online Students: The online MA program, which we expect to be approved and available in Fall 2015, will be the same as the onsite program, with a different mode of delivery (electronic vs. face-to-face).
+The requirements for the MA online will be the same as for on-campus students and can be found in the Graduate Student Handbook as noted below.
 The application process is the same; visit the Admissions page for the relevant application deadlines.
-At this time, the Creative Writing concentration is not offered online.
+Admitted MA students may take courses either online or face to face.
+At this time, we do not plan to offer the Creative Writing concentration online.